RobustSleepNet: Transfer learning for automated sleep staging at scale: Experiments and evaluation

 We explore the evolution of the performance depending on the number of records used for FT.
 Starting from the DT model, we gradually increase the number $k$ of training records used for FT.
 As in part \ref{sec:benchmark}, 3 or 5 folds are used for the evaluation.
 We randomly select the $k$ training records in each fold and use them for training and validation.
 We provide the results in Figure \ref{figure:learning_curve} as a percentage of the LFS performance from part \ref{sec:benchmark}.

-The F1 decreases within the first few records before increasing for DODH, MROS and MESA.
-Finetuning sensibly increases F1 when more than 10 records are used.
-LFS F1 is reached within 10 to 40 records except for the two largest datasets MESA and SHHS.
+We observe that the F1 decreases within the first few records before increasing for DOD-H, MrOS, and MESA.
+FT sensibly increases F1 when we use more than ten records.
+LFS F1 is reached within 10 to 40 records except for the two most extensive datasets, MESA and SHHS.